-Definition: Cyanobacteria represents the major group of photosynthetic bacteria that carry out oxygenic photosynthesis.
+Definition: Cyanobacteria represents the major group of photosynthetic bacteria, which can carry out the oxygenic photosynthesis.
 It releases oxygen and uses water as an electron-donating substrate, i.e. splits water molecule to release oxygen.
-Other than this, they are also capable of nitrogen-fixing.
+Other than this, they are also capable of fixing nitrogen.

 Classification of Cyanobacteria

 Examples: Nostoc sp., Oscillotoria sp., Spirulina sp., Lyngbya sp., Azolla sp., Anaebina sp., Gleotrichia sp. etc.

 Cyanobacteria are the aquatic organisms, and they contain chloroplast to carry out photosynthesis.
 These are closely related to the group of bacteria, but it possesses one feature similar to the eukaryotes algae, i.e. the presence of chloroplast.
 Majority of the cyanobacteria are free-living and some acts like endosymbionts.

 Here in this content, we will discuss the discoveries led to the origination of cyanobacteria along with its characteristics, habitat, types, structure and reproduction.
 Also, we will talk over the positive and negative ecological impacts of the cyanobacteria.